DungKHoang/Update-ilo-firmware-in-out-of-band-mode/README.md

-# Update iLO fiwrmware in Out-of-band mode
+# Update iLO firmware in Out-of-band mode
   The script enables you to update iLO firmware of servers in iLO where the iLO firmware version is lower than 2.00

 ## Notes